MolSSI-Education/python_scripting_cms/_episodes/10-github.md

 > To create a GitHub account, all you need is a valid e-mail address and to choose a GitHub username, which will be public.
 It is now *very* common in many technical disciplines for potential research advisors or employers to look at your GitHub page to see what kind of projects you have contributed to and what kind of work you have done.
 Consequently, you want to choose a recognizable, professional username and always keep your GitHub profile up-to-date and professional.
 {: .callout}

+## Creating an online repository
+GitHub is a website which provides us with a place to host our code.
+We are using the software `git` to version control our code.
+GitHub is providing us a place on the internet to put copies of those repositories.
+In general, you should have a different repository for each of your projects.

 Once you are signed in to GitHub, on the left side of the page, click the green button that says New to create a new repository.
 On the next page, choose a name for your repository and write a short description of your project.
 You can choose whether your repository will be public or private.
 Even if you choose private, you can identify other specific GitHub users who can see your repository and commit to it.
 However, if you want other people to be able to find your project without you specifically sharing it with them, you should choose public.

 For this workshop, make your repository **public.**